nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![remove_duplicate](images/add-remark/remove-duplicate.png)

+When the command fails:
+* `Invalid response, please type ‘1, 2, 3’ only`

 ### Add phone number to contact: `add /phone /index`

 You can add a phone number to an existing contact.
 A new phone number will be added to the contact's list of phone numbers, and no new contact will be created.